 where $\Sigma_{k,l}\coloneqq\{\sigma \in \mathfrak{S}_{k+l} \mid \sigma(1)<\cdots<\sigma(k), \sigma(k+1)<\cdots<\sigma(k+l)\}$ and $\mathfrak{S}_{k+l}$ denotes the group of permutations on the set $[k+l]$.
 Since

 and

-can be decomposed as a finite sum of $R_{<N}^{}$-values satisfying conditions \ref{it:limit1} or \ref{it:limit2} in Lemma~\ref{lem:R}, we have the desired conclustion.
-(Note that if $n_i=m_j$ holds for some $(i,j)$, then necessarily $n_i\leq m_l$, and from $\bl$ being admissible, it follows that $u_{k+l}=0$.) \end{proof}
+can be decomposed as a finite sum of $R_{<N}^{}$-values satisfying conditions \ref{it:limit1} or \ref{it:limit2} in Lemma~\ref{lem:R}, we have the desired conclusion.
+(Note that if $n_i=m_j$ holds for some $(i,j)$, then necessarily $n_i\leq m_l$, and since $\bl$ is admissible, it follows that $u_{k+l}=0$.) \end{proof}